Why API-first is the key to fast development and scalable AI integration

 3. A single source of truth

-As we discussed, an API-first development process builds the backend first, then a light user interface to go on top of it.
+As we discussed, an API-first development process builds the back end first, then it builds a light user interface to go on top of it.
 That means the UI runs on the same API as you do when it accesses and manipulates data.
-Whether you work with the frontend or the backend, you’re working with a single source of truth.
+Whether you work with the front end or the back end, you’re working with a single source of truth.

 Compare that to a code-first strategy.
 Building the API to expose data and functionality at the end of the software development process requires building a second toolset for accessing and manipulating data.
-When you manipulate data in two different ways, that often results in two sources of truth.
-A recipe for disaster.
+When you manipulate data in two different ways, it often results in two sources of truth — a recipe for disaster.

 4. Automation

-Here’s an example of a simple workflow built with API-first tools: Maybe you have created a space in Contentful and mistakenly chose German as the primary locale rather than English.
+Here’s an example of a simple workflow built with API-first tools: Suppose you have created a space in Contentful (a space is like a container for your content, settings, and structure; each project typically gets its own) and mistakenly chose German as the primary locale rather than English.
 Since Contentful uses an API-first strategy, you could write a script to handle it.
 Type out five or six lines of code, run it, and you’ll have a whole new space configured exactly how you want without ever needing to open the UI.

 It’s also easy to build workflows for much more complex tasks.
 Let’s look at a real-life workflow to illustrate: One of Contentful’s customers found themselves generating a new space manually every time an internal team needed to create a microsite.
 (And this was happening a lot.)
 So, they used functionality and data exposed through the Contentful API to automate the process.

-Now, they can provision a space from a template, build it, put it up on their hosting platform, and invite users — all automatically.
+Now, they can automatically provision a space from a template, build it, put it up on their hosting platform, and invite users.
 Internal teams can start prototyping and customizing as needed without wasting developers’ time on repetitive manual tasks.

 5. Better documentation, better developer experience